Tiny Storms:

 TOOLS

 We’ll use both generative AI and traditional media as part of the Tiny Storms Method.
 Tools aren’t here for tutorials or mastery, they’re here to misbehave with you.
 Each one is introduced briefly, just enough to open new directions, show what’s possible, and let you bend it your own way.You don’t need to know them in advance.
-Curiosity is enough.Examples may include:AI / procedural: Runway, Luma, Houdini
+Curiosity is enough.Examples may include:AI / procedural: Runway, Luma, Veo, Houdini

 Physical / analog: watercolor, body movement, pen plotter